TerraMA2/terrama2/README.md

 ```
 $ TERRAMA2_DEPENDENCIES_DIR="/home/user/mylibs" ./install-3rdparty-linux-ubuntu-14.04.sh
 ```
-### Bash Scripts for Building All Dependencies on Mac OS X Yosemite
+### Bash script for building all dependencies on Mac OS X Yosemite
 **TO BE DONE**

-### Prepared Dependencies for Microsot Windows
+### Prepared dependencies for Microsot Windows

 **NOT AVAILABLE YET**